 AI · Cross-border discovery

-When a US buyer asks ChatGPT, Claude, or Perplexity who solves their problem, you either get cited or you do not exist.
+When US buyers ask AI who solves this, you either get cited or disappear.

 For international suppliers and cross-border operating groups whose US buyers are now researching vendor categories through AI engines first, with citation outcomes determining whether the cross-border brand makes the shortlist at all.